What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 2. Encourage Proper Lifting Techniques:

 Educating employees on proper lifting techniques can reduce back strain and prevent sciatica.
-Education can be supplemented by ergonomic computer vision AI so that employees can see before and after risk scores.
-Training can be reinforced with wearable sensors that give a vibration feedback every time worker exceeds a safe threshold for bending.
+Ergonomic computer vision AI can supplement education so employees can see before and after risk scores.
+Wearable sensors can reinforce training.
+These sensors give a vibration feedback every time a worker exceeds a safe threshold for bending.

 3. Provide Movement Breaks: